-The 2nd connections are the “friend of a friend” connections.
+The 2nd-degree connections on LinkedIn are the “friends of a friend” connections.
 This means that they are in the connection network of your 1st level connections and you can see them often in the news feed of your LinkedIn.
-These connections can be reached more easily, as you already have common acquaintances.
+These connections can be reached more easily, as you already have common acquaintances, or a mutual contact let’s say.
 However, you can’t see their contact details or contact them directly until they accept your connection request.

-The 3rd connections are the “friends of the friends of your friends”.
-Sounds like a spider net, but Linkedin works like a professional net after all.
-These connections are less likely to be connected, will show less in your feed and you might also see the locked message sign for contacting them.
+The 3rd-degree connections are the “friends of the friends of your friends”.
+Sounds like a spider net, but Linkedin works like a professional network after all.
+These connections are less likely to be connected, will show less in your feed and this might also be the reason why you see the locked message sign for contacting them.

-Apart from Linkedin there are tools that can help you find the direct emails, social profiles, business phone numbers and other information about the potential connection you are desperately trying to message on LinkedIn.
+Apart from Linkedin, we recommend using tools that can help you find the direct emails, social profiles, business phone numbers, and other information about the potential connection you are desperately trying to message on LinkedIn.

 Sales Enablement Platforms like Sales.Rocks are usually based on a business database containing all the business information from LinkedIn and much more.